How to Spend 2 Days at Zion National Park (Plus Helpful Tips!)

 - Come prepared with the right gear.
 You’ll definitely want a trekking pole or walking stick.
 My partner and I split trekking poles using one each and that was enough.

 - Some people rent canyoneering boots.
-We just wore old tennis shoes and felt that it worked well.
-We did buy neoprene socks beforehand that kept our feet warmer but I wouldn’t say they were necessary.
+We just wore old hiking shoes and felt that it worked well.
+We did buy neoprene socks beforehand that kept our feet warmer but I wouldn’t say they were necessary for the summer.
 Rent the gear if you really want some extra support but I recommend just wearing old tennis shoes.
 Some people were wearing sandals and I would advise against that as the river is very rocky.